 The compression target is comprised only of magnetized plasma (fusion fuel), which does not need to be manufactured and is effectively cost free.

 The key components of a Magnetized Target Fusion power plant are the plasma injectors, pistons and liquid metal vortex.
 Currently, General Fusion is developing and optimizing these components in parallel to accelerate construction of a demonstration power plant.

-General Fusion’s approach is designed from the ground up to enable a practical, commercially viable power plant.
-Electricity is generated from the fusion plant by pumping the hot liquid metal through a heat exchanger to heat water, which then turns a steam turbine – the same as existing infrastructure used in power generation today.
-General Fusion power plants will also be modular, allowing multiple units to be deployed to power large cities or heavy industry.
+General Fusion designs from the ground up to enable a practical, commercially-viable power plant.
+Electricity is generated from the fusion plant by pumping hot liquid metal through a heat exchanger to heat water, which then turns a steam turbine.
+General Fusion power plants will also be modular, allowing multiple units to energize large cities or heavy industry.